 Why does cash flow matter?
 Let’s put it this way: “Turnover is vanity, profit is sanity, cash flow is reality.”
-That well used phrase sums it up.
-You can easily delude yourself with turnover figures.
-Profit is your bottom line.
+That well-used phrase sums it up.
+You can easily delude yourself with turnover figures, that is the total amount of money your business brings in.
+Profit is your bottom line (turnover less costs).
 But the timely flow of cash in and out of your business is critical for survival and sustainability.
-You will also need a cash flow forecast if you’re looking for funding.
+You will also need a cash flow forecast if you’re applying for funding or a startup loan.

 Cash flow forecasting is not difficult.
+This is of course something you can delegate to your accountant, but we’d strongly advise you to understand and track cash flow in your business yourself too.
 It simply illustrates when money is coming into and going out of the business each month.
 Initially you will make an estimate – or informed guess.
 You can then revise your estimate with actual figures at the end of each month.
 Over time, with experience, your guess work will become more accurate!
 You’ll be able to spot months in advance if the business is likely to run out of cash – perhaps due to a large order paid in arrears or a late paying client.
-The earlier you spot cashflow squeezes the better you will be able to deal with them, either by raising funding or reducing other costs.
+The earlier you spot cash flow squeezes the better you will be able to deal with them, either by raising funding or reducing other costs.

 Cash flow forecast template

 Excel spreadsheets are perfect for cash flow forecasts.
 They make it easy to try out different scenarios and see the impact of small changes several months ahead.
 Click to download our free Cash flow Forecast Template.